Spinners/Spin.Swift/README.md

 }
 ```

-We need to decorate the “business” Spin with a UI Spin, instance variable of the ViewController so their lifecycle is bound:
+We need to decorate the “business” Spin with a UI Spin instance variable of the ViewController so their lifecycle is bound:

 ```swift
 // previously defined or injected: counterSpin is the Spin that handles our counter business